Chris Harris (journalist): Journalism

 On 27 October 2014, Harris' YouTube channel, Chris Harris on Cars, was created.
 Harris partnered with longtime colleague and cameraman and editor Neil Carey and still shoots all Chris Harris on Cars (commonly abbreviated "CHOC") independently.
 Chris Harris on Cars has over 440,000 YouTube subscribers and nearly 45,000,000 views.
 In addition, on 6 November 2014, Harris began writing for Jalopnik, an online automotive blog administrated by Kinja.
 Harris also has since partnered with /DRIVE through NBCSN and now appears on that channel, reviewing cars and taking part in automotive-related activities with other hosts, on a regular basis.

 Television

 In February 2016, Harris officially joined the new cast of Top Gear.
 Harris served as a recurring presenter for the television show in 2016, but was promoted to a main presenter following the resignation of Chris Evans.
 From the twenty-fourth series, he presented the series alongside co-hosts Matt LeBlanc and Rory Reid.
-As of the twenty-seventh series, he hosts the show alongside Freddie Flintoff and Paddy McGuinness.
+As of the twenty-seventh series, he hosted the show alongside Freddie Flintoff and Paddy McGuinness.

-In 2016, Harris's web series, Chris Harris On Cars, was absorbed by the BBC.